cartesi/docs/cartesi-rollups/core-concepts/optimistic-rollups.md

 ## What is a Blockchain Rollup?

-A rollup is a blockchain scalability solution that pushes complex computations "off-chain," meaning that they run on a separate computing environment (execution layer) outside the base layer, such as Ethereum.
+A rollup is a blockchain scalability solution that offloads complex computations "off-chain," meaning they run on a separate computing environment (execution layer) outside the base layer, such as Ethereum.

 When employing rollups, the blockchain receives and logs transactions.
-Occasionally, parties disagree with a computation’s outcomes, and the blockchain resolves these disputes.
+In rare instances of an active attack or the involvement of a malicious agent, parties may disagree with a computation’s outcomes, and the blockchain will resolve these disputes.
+However, it's important to note that disagreements are not expected to occur under normal circumstances.

 ## How do Rollups Work?